-I posted this on Facebook and Twitter, but I’m going to add it here as well.
-There was a segment on the Katie Couric news show about the Great Texas Birding Classic and while I think it’s awesome that birders were in the news and equally awesome that most of those birders were wearing Swarovski.
+I posted this on Facebook and Twitter, but I'm going to add it here as well.
+There was a segment on the Katie Couric news show about the Great Texas Birding Classic and while I think it's awesome that birders were in the news and equally awesome that most of those birders were wearing Swarovski.
 However, I did see something troubling.
 Just watch 10 seconds of the video.

 Birders (or bird watchers if you prefer), for the love of Pete, when a news camera is on you: DO NOT IMITATE BIRD CALLS.
 No one wins when that happens.
 I'm sure your black rail call is awesome and brings all the rails to the yard, but really, it will not help bring more people to the fold.
 I can't think of one non birding person who would see that and think, "Yes, that rocks, I don't know what birding is, but I'm going to do it right now!"